SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_seine_2015-2021.md

 **NA and Unknown Values**

--   29.3 % of values in the `longitude` column \# Check that they are in consistent format \# Mapare NA.
+-   29.3 % of values in the `longitude` column

 -   23.9 % of values in the `latitude` column are NA.

 ## Explore Categorical variables: